pwnfirstsearch/pwnfirstsearch.github.io/_posts/2020-10-27-hackthevote-electrostar.md

 }
 ```

-Inside `ballot_module`'s `process_ipc_data` function, it performs a stack `alloca()` call based on the first byte of input, which it treats as a signed value.
+Inside `ballot_module`'s `process_ipc_data` function, it performs a stack `alloca()` call based on the first byte of input at [ A ], which it treats as a signed value.
 Since it's signed, this is another bug; we can blow out the expectation of where the stack data will be allocated by passing a value greater than 0x7f.
-Afterwards, our raw payload will be copied to the stack, giving us control of pc (modules have no stack canaries).
+Afterwards, our raw payload will be copied to the stack at [ B ], giving us control of pc (modules have no stack canaries).
 Obtaining the flag is straightforward from here, since the module provides a `print_part1_flag` function we can jump to, but which is never otherwise called.

 ```python
 from pwn import *